WQWK (FM)

-WQCK (105.9 FM) is a mainstream rock radio station broadcasting in State College, Pennsylvania.
+WQWK (105.9 MHz) is an active rock FM radio station broadcasting in State College, Pennsylvania, United States.
 It is known as QWIK Rock.
 The station, owned by Jeffry and Mark Schlesinger, through licensee Schlesinger Communications, Inc., was founded by brothers C. Dean & Sheldon Sharpless, doing business as Moshannon Valley Broadcasting.
-The current incarnation was formed after WQWK abandoned its Active Rock format for talk radio in 2008.
-WQCK's tower is located in Sandy Ridge, south of Philipsburg.
+The current incarnation was formed after WQWK abandoned its active rock format for talk radio in 2008.
+On April 21, 2023, the station recaptured the WQWK call sign after a shakeup in the market which made it available.
+WQWK's tower is located in Sandy Ridge, south of Philipsburg.

 Early years: as WPHB-FM

-This station was originally known as WPHB-FM, first signing on the air in 1989 from the studios of its co-owned AM station with the same call letters.
-Both stations simulcast a classic country music format for approximately half of the broadcast day, with break-aways during the daytime hours for WPHB (AM)'s more Christian-based programming.
+This station was originally known as WPHB-FM, first signing on the air in 1989 from the studios of its co-owned AM station with the WPHB call sign.
+Both stations simulcast a classic country music format for approximately half of the broadcast day, with break-aways during the daytime hours for WPHB's more Christian-based programming.

 In 1996, the Sharpless family sold both stations to local residents Cliff and Laura Mack, who changed the format of the FM station to modern rock.
-The station also adopted the new call letters WUBZ-FM and the "105.9 The Buzz" moniker.
-In 1999, they moved their tower to provide a city-grade signal in State College.
-WPHB and WUBZ were then sold a few years later to Magnum Broadcasting, which moved WUBZ's studios to State College.
+The station also adopted the new call sign WUBZ-FM and the "105.9 The Buzz" moniker.
+In 1999, the station moved its tower to provide a city-grade signal in State College.
+WPHB and WUBZ-FM were then sold a few years later to Magnum Broadcasting, which moved WUBZ-FM's studios to State College.
 WPHB, which was more of a local station serving Philipsburg and the Moshannon Valley almost exclusively, stayed in Philipsburg, where it remains today.

-In 2006, WUBZ-FM changed their call letters to WJOW and switched to a country format branded as "Joe FM".
+In 2006, WUBZ-FM changed its call sign to WJOW and switched to a country format branded as "Joe FM".
 Magnum Broadcasting's previously titled "106.9 The Surge", which broadcast to Renovo and Lock Haven, changed in February 2007 to simulcast "Joe FM" as well.
 Another change is that "Joe FM" started to mix in more Southern and classic rock hits with the country music to differentiate themselves from their main competitor in the State College area, Froggy 101.
 "Rock N' Country" was their motto.